raahulcodez/Arxive/README.md

 <!-- ![Vercel](https://img.shields.io/badge/Vercel-000000?style=for-the-badge&logo=vercel&logoColor=white) -->
 </div>

 ARXIVE is a modern Web3 developer suite designed to manage the full lifecycle of smart contracts.
 It enables seamless contract creation, deployment, monitoring, and archival in one unified platform.
-Built with support for Ethereum and Aptos networks, ARXIVE simplifies how developers interact with smart contracts and helps reduce blockchain bloat through efficient archival and zero-knowledge proof-backed validation.
+Built with support for Aptos networks, ARXIVE simplifies how developers interact with smart contracts and helps reduce blockchain bloat through efficient archival and zero-knowledge proof-backed validation.

 ---